VIVID·REPAIRS/THE FIELD GUIDE/LAPTOPPublished 23 March 2026Prices live from Amazon UK

 The main limitation?
 It's Chrome OS, not Windows.
 You can't install traditional desktop software like Adobe Photoshop or Microsoft Office (though web versions work fine).
 For students using Google Classroom or remote workers living in Slack and Gmail, that's not a problem.
 For others, it's a dealbreaker.

-I tested it with Cyberpunk 2077, Fortnite, and Total War: Warhammer III.
+Cyberpunk 2077, Fortnite, and Total War: Warhammer III are the useful yardsticks for it.
 The RTX 4050 delivered 60+ fps in most games at high settings, which is brilliant for this price bracket.
 The 15.6-inch IPS display has decent colour reproduction, though the 60Hz refresh rate feels limiting compared to 144Hz gaming panels.
-Still, for under £900, you’re getting genuine gaming performance.
+Still, for under £900, you're getting genuine gaming performance.

-The cooling system works hard (and loud) under gaming loads, but temperatures stayed reasonable during my testing.
-The keyboard has a proper numpad and decent key travel, though it’s not mechanical.
-Storage is SSD-based, so game loading times are quick, and you’ve got room for a decent library before needing external storage.
+The cooling system works hard (and loud) under gaming loads, but temperatures stayed reasonable.
+The keyboard has a proper numpad and decent key travel, though it's not mechanical.
+Storage is SSD-based, so game loading times are quick, and you've got room for a decent library before needing external storage.

 What impressed me most?
-This doesn’t look like a budget gaming laptop.
+This doesn't look like a budget gaming laptop.
 The design is understated enough for lectures or the office, then transforms into a gaming rig when you get home.
-See our full HP Victus 15 Gaming Laptop review for detailed benchmark results and thermal testing.
+See our full HP Victus 15 Gaming Laptop reviewfor detailed benchmark results and thermal figures.

 The HP 15s sits in that sweet spot among the best HP laptops under £1000 where you get Windows compatibility and decent specs without spending a fortune.
-At £495, it’s double the Chromebook’s price but offers traditional desktop software support that students and professionals often need.
+At this price, it's double the Chromebook's price but offers traditional desktop software support that students and professionals often need.

 The Intel processor (likely an 11th or 12th gen Core i3 or i5, depending on the exact model) handles Microsoft Office, web browsing, and light photo editing without complaint.
 The 8GB RAM is adequate for multitasking, though power users will notice slowdowns with heavy workloads.
 The SSD makes a massive difference compared to older hard drive laptops, with Windows booting in under 15 seconds.